theroshanron/facebook_ads_marketing_mastery/Split_Testing.md

 - Takes multiple Ad variables such as images, title, descriptions, videos and ctas
 - It finds the optimized ad creative combinations using facebook machine learning algorithms
 - Use winning creatives to add to split testing and scale up the budget
+- Toggle on at ad level and it is not available for all the campaign objectives
+- Go to the Ads tab and click on breakdown menu to choose "By dynamic creative asset" option
+- Select one of the breakdown to check which asset is working best for the campaign

+#### Split test with carousel
+    - Select carousel format
+    - Add multiple images to the carousel
+    - In Ad menu, select action and carousel card under the breakdown menu to check which image/ videos are getting the more engagement